Real-time AI: what is it and why it needs streaming data

 Learn more at Redpanda University

-AI this, AI that — it’s everywhere and it’s inevitable.
-But between the eye rolls and the occasional, “who even needs this,” there are certain realms of AI that merit exploring.
-Real-time AI (or “proactive intelligence”) is one of them.
+AI is everywhere right now.
+And behind the hype, there are certain realms of AI that are genuinely worth exploring.
+Real-time AI is one of them.

-Real-time AI is how autonomous vehicles make split-second navigation and safety decisions, and how fraudulent transactions get flagged in milliseconds.
+Real-time AI (or "proactive intelligence") is how autonomous vehicles make split-second navigation and safety decisions, and how fraudulent transactions get flagged in milliseconds instead of reported a week later.
 It’s also how emergency rooms can instantly prioritize critical cases as data comes in.

 So if you’re building streaming data applications, you’ll want to learn about real-time AI before everyone else gets too far ahead.

 The topic is so important that we even published an O’Reilly report on streaming data for real-time AI that you can download and read at your leisure.
-It’s packed with helpful info, and you’ll feel smarter just having it on your desktop (isn’t that what PDFs are really for?).
+It's absolutely packed with practical guidance you can use as you design and ship real-time AI systems.

-To help you understand why you’d even want to read it, this post gives you a taster of what’s inside.
-(Even if you don’t want the report, you’ll still learn a whole lot about real-time AI.
-Either way, you win.)
+To help you decide whether it's for you, this post gives you a preview of what's inside.
+(Even if you don't want the report, you'll still learn a whole lot about real-time AI.)

 Let’s get into it.